Adrian G. Matus

 He chose the songs upon their poetic and aesthetic meaning.
 The interest towards tradition and folklore can be explained through the influence of Culianu and their common interest in reading Nietzsche, Spengler, Mircea Eliade and Hermann Hesse.
 They belonged to an elitist Bucharest group whose members were interested in reading these authors.
 We have to mention that these names were highly read also by the intellectuals of the American counterculture.
 Partly, they read these authors influenced by counterculture, but they knew about their ideas from the 1950s, particularly Culianu, as Mircea Florian, a famous underground musician of the period, stated in an interview:

-We were reading Nietzsche, equally we were interested by the writings of Far Right orientation, like the poems of Radu Gyr.
+We were reading Nietzsche, equally we were interested by interwar texts, such as the poems of Radu Gyr.
 We were devouring almost everything.

 Of course, the cultural debates were organized in secret and with discretion.
 As a small observation, the first years of the Romanian counterculture had many similarities with the Czechoslovakian counterculture after Charta 77 (with common aspects like the underground movement, highly intellectual themes and interest for mysticism).